nevanhzaidi/Zero_Test_Assignment/README.md

 ## Features

-- Generate Column Mapping Suggestion and Python Script using OpenAI's LLM
+- Generate Column Mapping Suggestions and Python Script using OpenAI's LLM
 - Can Edit Suggestion and Code Script
 - Can Run the Script and See Results